ysyk2021/the-power-of-agile-leadership-navigating-change-and-uncertainty/src/chapter-7-1.md

-Chapter: Common Obstacles to Agile Leadership
+Common Obstacles to Agile Leadership
 =============================================

 In this chapter, we will discuss the common obstacles that leaders may encounter when adopting agile leadership practices.
 By understanding these challenges, leaders can proactively address them and create a more conducive environment for agile transformation.